-PwC Denmark.
-One of the responsibilities of the Board of Directors is to determine PwC's overall objectives, strategies, budgets, etc outlined by the Management Board.
+The Board of Directors monitors the Management Board and is responsible for overall governance of PwCDenmark.
+One of the responsibilities of the Board of Directors is to determine PwC's overall objectives, strategies, budgets, etc. outlined by the Management Board.
 Moreover, the Board of Directors ensures that the Management Board establishes efficient risk management systems and plans and must also consider whether PwC Denmark's capital resources are adequate for the purpose of its operations.
 The Board of Directors is responsible for monitoring that PwC operates in accordance with existing legislation and the commitments arising out of PwC's international agreements.
 PwC's Board of Directors comprises six members elected by the shareholders and two members elected by the employees.
-Rules of procedure have been prepared for both the Management Board and the Board of Directors; both sets of rules are reviewed annually to ensure that they match PwC's development and needs.
+Rules of procedure have been prepared for both the Management Board and the Board